fschwarz86/g32/README.md

 Host: socket.ottowildeapp.com
 Port: 4502
 ```
 The actual sensor readings are available via a raw TCP socket server and come in a binary blurp.
-Interestingly, this service does not require any authorization, only the serial number of the grill (as indicated on the sticker on the device) is required.
-Once you send `{"channel":"LISTEN_TO_GRILL","data":{"grillSerialNumber":" [SERIAL NUMBER IN LOWERCASE]"}'` to the server, it starts responding with a binary blurp every second.
+This service needs the pop-key and the serial number of the grill (as indicated on the sticker on the device) as authorization.
+Once you send `{"channel":"LISTEN_TO_GRILL","data":{"grillSerialNumber":" [SERIAL NUMBER IN LOWERCASE]","pop":"[POP-KEY]"}'` to the server, it starts responding with a binary blurp every second.
 Thanks to the great work of user [Sandorson](https://www.grillsportverein.de/forum/members/sandorson.162581/) in the [GSV Forum](https://www.grillsportverein.de/forum/threads/otto-wilde-g32-connected-erfahrungen.352049/post-5350750), the content of this blurp (which seems to be identical to what is send over BLE by the device) is mostly understood and can therefore be transformed into a human readable format.

 An MVP for a Cloud Function written in Node.JS can be found in this repository.
 Please do not consider it complete by any means, it's more of a proof of concept.